kyverno/kyverno/test/conformance/kuttl/generate/policy/standard/data/nosync/pol-data-nosync-delete-policy/README.md

 ## Description

-This test makes sure that a Policy (Namespaced) with a generate rule, data type, and sync enabled, when the policy is deleted does NOT cause the downstream (generated) resource to also be deleted.
+This test makes sure that a Policy (Namespaced) with a generate rule, data type, and sync NOT enabled, when the policy is deleted does NOT cause the downstream (generated) resource to also be deleted.

 ## Expected Behavior